mattyoung101/musicvis3d/paper/major.typ

 Now that we have a single float describing the angle between the camera and the model, we need to transform that into an RGB value for coloured shading.
 This can be achieved using a colour map, in this case, "Inferno" from Matplotlib.
+I also tried the rainbow colourmap "Turbo", but Inferno works the best for this application because it shows the angle in a intuitive and visually appealing manner.
 I used a polynomial approximation from @infernoGLSL, instead of the usual 256-element lookup table, which works better for fragment shaders.

 The final composite is very simple: the fragment colour is just set to the RGB value that Inferno returned: